Sgydoo/autoprovision/README.md

 The 'mkbrood' script is simply a looping wrapper for 'hatch' for provisioning multiple nodes with one command.

-'hatch' is based on [a script by Ger Apeldoorn][hatch-origins].
+'hatch' is based on [a script by Ger Apeldoorn][hatch-origin].
 Ger has kindly permitted me to publish this enhanced and embellished version on GitHub.